Stan-Reifel/TeensyUserInterface/README.md

 ## Documentation:
-Documentation for the *Teensy User Interface* library can be found at:
+Documentation and code for the *Teensy User Interface* library can be found at:

 ​    https://github.com/Stan-Reifel/TeensyUserInterface